© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Enclosure N of Old Pasture Farm is a scheduled monument protected by Historic England under reference 1005714.
 View the official record →

-Enclosure N of Old Pasture Farm is a prehistoric monument situated in Warwickshire.
+Enclosure N of Old Pasture Farm is an Iron Age field system located in Warwickshire, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005714.

 Enclosure N of Old Pasture Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005714.